Toroidal compactifications of the moduli spaces of Drinfeld modules: Adic spaces, formal schemes, and formal moduli

 \end{sbpara}

 \begin{sbpara} We will use the following cases of this construction:

 \begin{enumerate} \item[(1)] $\psi$ is a Drinfeld module of rank $r$.

-This case is useful in Section 4.2 in the direction $(\psi, \La) \mapsto \phi$ of the correspondence in the Tate uniformization.
-It was considered by K. Fujiwara and R. Pink (\cite[page 181]{P1}).
-(The formulation there is slightly different from what is discussed in this Section 4.1.) \item[(2)] $A=\F_q[T]$ and $n=1$.
+This case is useful in Section \ref{ss:Tate} in the direction $(\psi, \La) \mapsto \phi$ of the correspondence in the Tate uniformization.
+It was considered by K. Fujiwara and R. Pink \cite[page 181]{P1}.
+(The formulation there is slightly different from what we discuss here.) \item[(2)] $A=\F_q[T]$ and $n=1$.